Data Types

 Each vertex type has its own set of attributes.

-The parameter or variable type can be restricted by giving the vertex type in angle brackets <>
+The parameter or variable type can be restricted by giving the vertex type in angle brackets <> after the keyword VERTEX.

 A vertex variable declared without a specifier is called a generic vertex variable.